Apzmie/AI-Paper-Implementation/README.md

 This is for my study purpose to understand the principles of neural networks.
 The code is created with Chatgpt's help.

-As a beginner, I welcome all advice and feedback on the code.
+As a beginner, I welcome both positive and negative feedback on the code.